Real-Serious-Games/RSG-Portal/README.md

 File dataDirectory = new File(Environment.getExternalStorageState(), Activity.getPackageName());
 ```

 All downloads from the RSG Portal are saved in the Downloads directory before APKs are installed and data files are copied to their correct locations, and the manifest files saved here are used to verify the integrity of installed data files by checking their MD5 sums.
-This allows you to roll back versions or reinstall without needing to re-download any data from the server, and since the MD5s are computed on the server before files are sent, also protects against courrupted downloads due to the app or server crashing.
+This allows you to roll back versions or reinstall without needing to re-download any data from the server, and since the MD5s are computed on the server before files are sent, also protects against corrupted downloads due to the app or server crashing.

 This doesn't protect against man-in-the-middle attacks or provide a particularly cryptographically secure method of verifying the files though, as RSG Portal currently does not support SSL or the ability to embed a private key to verify against in the Portal app.